93 Comments

 (1)

-Interpol usually asks you to write your address and phone number on the photocopy of your passport and sign it.
+You may be asked to write your address and phone number on the passport copy and sign it.

 (2)

-Since May 2023, you no longer receive an entry stamp when entering Peru.
-As a copy of the entry stamp page used to be - and officially still is - a requirement, Interpol may ask you to provide proof of your legal entry into Peru and your date of arrival.
-So, to meet this requirement, simply download your TAM virtual from the Migraciones website.
+To prove your legal entry, download your TAM virtual from the Migraciones website.
 For more information about the TAM (virtual), see our article How many days did I get when entering Peru?.
-Under the section “Option 1: Migraciones website” you will find a detailed explanation of how to download the TAM virtual.
+Under chapter “Option 1: Migraciones website” you will find a detailed explanation how to download the TAM

 (3)